Arjdroid/dotfiles/README.md

 #### It contains my dotfiles for the [alacritty](https://github.com/alacritty/alacritty) terminal emulator.

+> Disclaimer: This repo has been made to my _personal_ terminal customisation preferences, containing the configuration exactly how _I_ want it.
+Please do not request colour scheme changes and other issues of the sort as this isn't necessarily made for everyone.

 ## Installation
 ---
 > Disclaimer: Currently the only tested operating systems are Debian and Arch Linux based distros, I have not yet added support for others.
+> Disclaimer2: The customisations that I have implemented here are pretty heavy on CPU / GPU utilisation, if you do not have a very fast computer, slowness in the terminal may be noticed.

 #### Installing the zsh shell with its customizations varies with each operating system, here are the instructions for them: